 What makes tourists most interested in the beauty of the My Son Da Nang is probably the architecture.
 According to many researches, the first temple in My Son Holy Land was made of wood in the 4th century.
 It was then rebuilt with brick, with unique construction techniques and still be a mystery to date .
 In general, My Son Santuary is a cluster of temples, tombs with many different styles, from ancient styles, Hoa Lai, Dong Duong, My Son to Binh Dinh.

 The monuments of the My Son sanctuary are the most important constructions of the My Son civilization.
-The tower temples was inspired mostly by the conception of Mount Meru, the sacred mountain home of Hindu gods at the center of the universe, now symbolically reproduced on Earth in the mountainous homeland of the Cham people.
-Fired bricks and stone pillars were used to constructed the body of the temples while sandstones were used to make bas-reliefs depicting scenes from Hindu mythology.
-These details further proved the technological sophistication of Cham engineering skills, at the same time showed the insight into Cham religious and political thought.
+The tower temples were inspired mostly by the conception of Mount Meru, the sacred mountain home of Hindu gods at the center of the universe, now symbolically reproduced on Earth in the mountainous homeland of the Cham people.
+Fired bricks and stone pillars were used to construct the body of the temples while sandstones were used to make bas-reliefs depicting scenes from Hindu mythology.
+These details further proved the technological sophistication of Cham engineering skills, at the same time, showed insight into Cham's religious and political thought.

 Kazimierz Kwiatkowski, the Polish architect who contributed the most in the restoration of My Son Sanctuary in the 1980s, once said: “The old Champa people have harmonized their soul with soil and stone, connected themselves to the mother of nature and built a mighty, magnificent and eternal lasting My Son.
 This is also a monumental museum of humanity, archiving invaluable knowledge of long-forgotten culture, sculpture and architecture surpassing our understanding for hundreds of years to come”.